 Mycobacterium tuberculosis, a bacterium, is the most common cause of scrofula in adults.
 However, Mycobacterium avium intracellulare can also cause scrofula in a minority of cases.

 In children, nontuberculosis bacteria causes are more common.
 Children can contract the condition from putting contaminated items in their mouths.

 People who are immunocompromised are at greater risk for scrofula.
-Scrofula accounts for an estimated one-third of all cases of tuberculosis in immunocompromised people in the United States.
+Scrofula accounts for an estimated of all cases of tuberculosis in immunocompromised people in the United States.

 For someone who is immunocompromised due either to an underlying condition or medication, their body doesn’t have as many immune system cells, especially T cells, to fight off infections.
 As a result, they’re more vulnerable to get the condition.

 Those with HIV who are on antiretroviral therapies tend to experience greater inflammatory responses to tuberculosis bacteria.

 If a doctor suspects the tuberculosis bacteria could be causing your neck mass, they’ll often perform a test known as a purified protein derivative (PPD) test.
 This test involves injecting a small amount of PPD just underneath the skin.